amosogra/flutter_wblock_plugin/IMPLEMENTATION_COMPLETE.md

 ## Safari Extension Setup

-To enable full functionality, you need to create Safari Web Extension targets:
+To enable full functionality, you need to create Safari Web Extension targets in the example app:

 1. **wBlock Filters**: Standard blocking rules
 2. **wBlock Advance**: Advanced rules and overflow